Who is Amber Riley? Let It Shine judge profile

 VIDEO

-Riley joins Let It Shine for the initial rounds, before making way for other guest mentors.
+Riley joins Let It Shine for round one.
+She'll make way for Lulu in round two.